Fudenberg-Research-Group/ChIP-FRiP/README.md

 tar -xvzf GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.bowtie_index.tar.gz
 ```

-However, sometimes you might encounter spike-in ChIP-seq.
-Then you can use the following way to create a bowtie index files that include two species, here we use hg38 and mm39 as an example:
+For spike-in ChIP-seq, you can use the following way to create a bowtie index files that includes two species, here we use hg38 and mm39 as an example:
 ```
 gunzip GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz
 gunzip GCA_000001635.9_GRCm39_full_analysis_set.fna.gz